 1. Pay online with a credit card, debit card or E-Check.

-Please note: There is a 2.38% processing fee for credit/debit card payments.
-E-Checks are free.
+- There is a 2.38% processing fee for credit and debit card payments.

 On November 6, 2018, the voters in the unincorporated area of the County of Nevada passed Measure G, which defined "Cannabis Business" as any business activity relating to cannabis, including but not limited to cultivating, transporting, distributing, manufacturing, compounding, converting, possessing, processing, preparing, storing, packaging, labeling, delivering, testing, dispensing, and selling (retail or wholesale sales) of cannabis, cannabis products, or of any ancillary products and accessories, whether or not carried on for gain of profit.